-For the year ended December 31, 2015, the Corporate Governance and Nominating Committee was comprised of Mr. Webster, Mr. Watts and Mr. Jackson (Chairman), all of whom are independent The current members of the Corporate Governance and Nominating Committee are Mr. Fretwell, Mr. Webster and Mr. Kinley.
+For the year ended December 31, 2016, the Corporate Governance and Nominating Committee was comprised of Messrs.
+Fretwell (Chair), Webster and Kinley.
 This committee is responsible for identifying new candidates for nomination to the Board.

 The Corporate Governance and Nominating Committee develops and monitors the Company's overall approach to corporate governance issues and, subject to approval by the Board, implements and administers a system of corporate governance which reflects superior standards of corporate governance practices.
 In fulfilling this role, the Corporate Governance and Nominating Committee periodically reviews and assesses the adequacy of the Company's corporate governance principles and develops and recommends to the Board for adoption additional or revised principles as appropriate.